 If you are using ACCS and are disbursing your Amazon store proceeds to a bank account directly issued to you by a bank or by a participating PSP, no action is necessary.
 If you are using ACCS to disburse to a bank account issued by a non-participating PSP, refer to Question #1 above to determine whether you need to take action accordingly.

 Out of all the providers listed, at this time in Australia, sellers have access to 4 options:

 - World First at the rate of 0.6% for receipt in US Dollars into a USA bank account,

 - OFX at a rate of 0.85% for receipt in US Dollars into a USA bank account,

 - Payoneer at the rate of 1.2% for receipt in US Dollars into a USA bank account connected to a Debit Card,

-World First have a fee-free, 0.5% transfer rate off the bat (plus AUD5 fee for transfers under AUD2,000), the lowest on the market today, no questions asked, if you sign up through here.
+World First has a 0.6% transfer rate off the bat (plus AUD20 fee for transfers under AUD2,000) if you sign up through here.
 Another great thing about World First is that their accounts integrate with Xero.
-The integration means that you will never have to pay for your bookkeeper to import transactions into Xero, saving you a decent amount in bookkeeping and accounting fees every month.
+The integration means that you will never have to pay your bookkeeper to import transactions into Xero, saving you a decent amount in bookkeeping and accounting fees every month.

 World First and OFX do not currently offer a debit card connected to your account.
-This means that if you are making ongoing payments through an Australian credit/debit card, you are paying international service and transfer fees that could be quite high with your Australian bank every time Helium10 or Amazon take a regular payment.
+Suppose you are making ongoing payments through an Australian credit/debit card.
+In that case, you are paying international service and transfer fees that could be quite high with your Australian bank every time Helium10 or Amazon take a regular payment.
 If you have multiple credit card payments coming out every month, it may be worth looking at Payoneer.

-Payoneer has always had the debit card function, they have now released AUD balances into accounts and they are giving members of the Amazon Sellers Australia, USA & Global Facebook Group a preferential rate of 1.2%.
+Payoneer has always had the debit card function.
+They have now released AUD balances into accounts.
+They are giving members of the Amazon Sellers Australia, USA & Global Facebook Group a preferential rate of 1.2%.